-The DCRI's Quality Assurance (QA) group in 2016
+The Duke Clinical Research Institute's (DCRI) Quality Assurance (QA) group in 2016

 was largely reactive and audit-focused.
 In an effort to integrate quality more broadly into the